nicklemmon/recipes/_recipes/pressure-cooker-cinnamon-apple-steel-cut-oats.md

 review: 5

 #=== Stuff for the Sidebar ===#
-cooktime:		20 minutes
+cookTime:		20 minutes
-numserved:		6
+numServed:		6
 source:			http://pressurecookingtoday.com

 #=== Stuff for the ingredients list ===#